6PM - 8PM // Virtial Meeting

 A public hearing is typically held during the first regularly scheduled Council meeting in August to allow residents to provide feedback on both the tax rate and the proposed budget.
 City Council may then adopt the tax rate and budget at that same meeting.

-As a result of the impacts of the Coronavirus pandemic, the City of Coppell's Fiscal Year 2020-2021 budget calendar has been extended.
-Because the City will not receive the Certified Property Values from the Appraisal Districts until late August, the City Council will now meet for a budget workshop to discuss the proposed budget and tax rate based on certified property values on Thursday, August 20.
+As a result of the impacts of the Coronavirus pandemic, the City of Coppell's Fiscal Year 2020-2021 budget calendar was extended.
+Because the City did not receive the Certified Property Values from the Appraisal Districts until late August, the City Council met for a budget workshop to discuss the proposed budget and tax rate based on certified property values on Thursday, August 20.

-The City Council this year hold the public hearing on the budget and tax rate on Tuesday, September 8.
-Then, the revised budget will be presented to City Council for approval at the special called meeting on September 15, 2020.
+The City Council this year held the public hearing on the budget and tax rate on Tuesday, September 8.
+Then, the revised budget was presented to City Council for approval at the special called meeting on September 15, 2020.